retypeapp/retype/components/code_snippet.md

-# Code snippets
+# Code snippet

-Code snippets allow you to include the content of another text file or a portion of that file into a code block on another page.
+A code snippet allow you to include the content of another text file or a portion of that file into a code block on another page.

 A common scenario for using the code snippet component is to include a portion of a source code file located elsewhere within the project.